 The unity of all believers — reconciled across gender, racial, ethnic, and class differences, manifest in worshiping and witnessing churches, making disciples throughout the world.

-The equal value and authority of men and women, designed as equal partners in the stewardship of creation, intended for mutual flourishing in heterosexual marriage or singleness, and equally called into ministry in church and in the world.
+The equal value and authority of men and women, designed as equal partners in the stewardship of creation.